EfranH25/Newegg-GPU-Database-Engineering-and-Data-Modeling-Project/README.md

 I wanted ot create a web scrapper that can quickly aggregate information on graphics cards from Newegg.com to create a graphics card database to be used for potential data science projects.
 This project does just that.

-Disclaimer: I am new to data scrapper so I won't comment on the ethical aspect of this script.
-Please use it responsibly and I will not be sharing the data that I have aggregated with this script.

 ### Summary
 This project utilizes the beatifulsoup python library to scrape GPU information from Newegg.com.
 Currently the information that is take include brand name, model name, product name, rating out of five stars, shipping cost, and item URL.
-This project currently does not delve into the pages of the individual items on Newegg to scrape more granular information.
-This feature will be implemented in the feature but currently the method for it (item_page) is incomplete.
-There may be restrictions on the viability of this methods due to Newegg potentially blocking the scrapper.

 ### Tools
 * Python: Language used